 RCW, and in other applicable local, state, or federal laws or rules, as provided by RCW 43.21C.240

-.
+and WAC 197-11-158.
 Our agency will not require any additional mitigation measures under SEPA."

 (3) Project specific impacts that have not been adequately addressed as described in subsection (2) of this section might be probable significant adverse environmental impacts requiring additional environmental review.
 Examples of project specific impacts that may not have been adequately addressed include, but are not limited to, impacts resulting from changed conditions, impacts indicated by new information, impacts not reasonably foreseeable in the GMA planning process, or impacts specifically reserved in a plan EIS for project review.